WhoIsSethDaniel/plenv-meta-inspector/README.md

 Similar to the `list-modules` subcommand, but lists all the CPAN installed distributions for the currently selected Perl as well as the version of each distribution.

+### plenv list-cpan-modules

+List all CPAN installed modules plus their versions.

 ### plenv list-files